EricMFink/CivPro/_pages/syllabus.md

 Your final grade for the term will be based on the assigned Click & Learn lessons (20%) and a final exam (80%):

 - The Click & Learn lessons are intended to help you review & assess your understanding of the topics covered.
-The Schedule & Assignments section below lists the Click & Learn assignments for each unit of the course.
+The Schedule & Assignments section below lists the Click & Learn assignments for each part of the course.
 You may complete these at your own pace, as long as you complete them all before the date of the Final Exam.
 You may redo them as many times as you like  your grade will be based on your highest score for each assigned lesson.
 - The final exam (closed-book/closed-note) will consist of essay and short-answer questions.
 You will take the final exam at the Law School during the Fall Term exam period (date & time TBA).
 Sample essay questions (with model answers) from past years are posted on the [course website](https://www.emfink.net/CivPro/exams/).

 ### Attendance